The Governor of Papua New Guinea's Morobe province, Luther Wenge, has called on the people to petition Parliament to legalise prostitution.

 Verona and Padua were the first Italian cities to introduce an experimental scheme in 2007 cracking down on clients and introducing fines of 50 euros, which resulted in prostitutes demonstrating against the measure in the streets and offering

 anyone slapped with a fine a free service .
 Last summer the two cities also led the way in introducing fines of 500 euros for clients caught with streetwalkers, using repressive powers given to city mayors as part of the centre-right

 Rita Sanlorenzo, secretary of a magistrates' organisation, meanwhile expressed concerns about Tosi's plans to fine prostitutes working in private houses: Tosi wants to put a stop to an activity that is not banned by law.
 Mayors have a

 general power to supervise public welfare, but if Tosi's ordinance is aimed (specifically) at prostitutes, it strikes me as illegal and unequal treatment .

 New adult stores in Queensland will be banned within 200m of supposedly sensitive uses such as schools and churches under proposed new planning regulations.

 Acting Premier and Minister for Infrastructure Restrictions and Planning, Paul Lucas, said new state provisions would be drafted by March.

-vehicular route - of a sensitive use.
+or vehicular route - of a sensitive use.
 The list of ‘sensitive uses’ - facilities or places regularly frequented by children - will be finalised during consultation with key stakeholders.
-The public will be given the chance to comment on the
+The public will be given the chance to

-measures will be law.
+these measures will be law.
 Councils will be able to modify them within their planning schemes, in line with local community attitudes and surrounding land uses.
-For example, councils may specify a greater or lesser separation distance, or add to or reduce the
+For example, councils may specify a greater or lesser separation distance, or add to

 Existing adult stores will not be affected by the proposed state provisions.